May 2005

 LABNEH or LABNÉ or YOGURT CHEESE

 Labneh (pronounced LOB-nay or LOB-neh) is the Lebanese version of cream cheese: yogurt cream cheese.
 It isn’t made with vegetable gum and is shaped into a brick-like American cream cheese.
 Rather, it’s thicker than yogurt and comes in a container the size of a large yogurt.
 Labné is packed with live cultures (beneficial bacteria), calcium, and protein.
 The flavor is refreshing and slightly tart.
-The cheese is popular throughout the Eastern Mediterranean and Middle East.
+The cheese is popular throughout the Eastern Mediterranean and the Middle East.
 In Lebanon, labneh is most commonly served as a staple of the breakfast table.
-In the U.S. it is more often used as a dip for veggies, pita, or crusty bread.
+In the U.S., it is more often used as a dip for veggies, pita, or crusty bread.
 Here are more ways to use labneh.

 |